EvictionLab/eviction-lab-website/content/eviction-tracking/miami-fl.md

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.

 {{%/ trends_chart %}}

 {{% report_map shapes="/uploads/miami_shapes.json" data="/uploads/miami_map.csv" %}}

 # The geography of eviction filings

 Miami-Dade County is divided into 707 census tracts.
 In each of those tracts, we map the number of eviction filings over the past 12 months.
-If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in 2023–2024 (the "baseline").<sup>1</sup> <sup>2</sup> <sup>3</sup>
+If you toggle below you can see these numbers as eviction filing rates—the number of eviction filings divided by the number of renter households in the area—or compared to the typical number of filings in 2023–2024 (the "baseline").<sup>1</sup> <sup>2</sup>

 1. Eviction filing data for Miami-Dade County was collected by the [Shimberg Center for Housing Studies](http://www.shimberg.ufl.edu/) at the University of Florida.
 2. Tract-level breakdown of renter race/ethnicity determined using American Community Survey (ACS) estimates for 2016–2020.
-3. We are unable to assign many cases from prior to 2020 in Miami-Dade County to a census tract due to missing street address information.
-As a result, the “Filings Relative to Average” tab in Miami-Dade County is currently unavailable.

 {{%/ report_map %}}